ibm-cloud-docs/EventStreams/managing_encryption.md

 ## Message-level encryption for compliance
 {: #message_level_encryption_}

-Some regulatory standards, such as [PCI DSS](/docs/EventStreams?topic=EventStreams-compliance), require that sensitive messsage data (such as cardholder information) is encrypted throughout its lifecycle - at rest, in motion, and in use.
+Some regulatory standards, such as [PCI DSS](/docs/EventStreams?topic=EventStreams-compliance), require that sensitive message data (such as cardholder information) is encrypted throughout its lifecycle - at rest, in motion, and in use.

 The file systems used by {{site.data.keyword.messagehub}} to store message data are encrypted, protecting against unauthorized access.
 However, as messages pass through the transport layer, {{site.data.keyword.messagehub}} must decrypt these file systems to process the messages.
 While this means that message payloads are not encrypted end-to-end, encryption in transit and at rest ensures strong protection throughout the message lifecycle, in line with industry best practices.